 The Covid-19 pandemic had a significant impact on the integration of (former) asylum seekers into the labour market in German, especially during the first lockdown between March and June 2020 according to a study published in May 2021.
 Unemployment rates rose more significantly in this group than in other groups of workers.
 The study explains this effect by the nature of employment of (former) asylum seekers: These persons were often employed in areas of the labour market that were most significantly hit by the pandemic and where less protection measures or home office possibilities were available.
 Moreover, unemployment rates rose more significantly than labour market inclusion diminished.
 This effect was attributed by the study to the suspension, discontinuation and interruption of integration and qualification measures.
 This specific setup also led to the effect that after the first lockdown in summer 2020 employment rates rose significantly faster than for other groups.
 In the second lockdown since November 2020 the same effect was visible but they were less significant than between March and June 2020.

-Research on the labour market integration of refugees over the last decade points to a relatively successful integration in the long run: a “brief analysis” on the integration of refugees into the labour market was published in February 2020.
-It is based on the “IAB-BAMF-SOEP-survey”, a long-term study on the living conditions of persons who have come to Germany as asylum seekers between 2013 and 2016.
+Research on labour market integration of refugees over the last decade points to a relatively successful integration in the long run: a ‘brief analysis’ on the integration of refugees into the labour market was published in February 2020.
+It is based on the ‘IAB-BAMF-SOEP-survey’, a long-term study on the living conditions of persons who have come to Germany as asylum seekers between 2013 and 2016.
 The main conclusions of the study include the following:

-- About 50% of the persons surveyed has found employment within five years after the arrival, which implies that integration into the labour market is taking place faster in comparison to earlier years.
+- About 50% of the persons surveyed found employment within five years of their arrival, which implies that integration into the labour market is taking place faster in comparison to earlier years.

 - 60% of the persons surveyed were either in employment or were attending an educational institution or were taking part in qualification or integration measures in the second half of 2018.
 The major part of the remaining 40% were actively seeking a job or were on maternity/parental leave.